yjlo123/blog/content/post/03_runtime.md

 After two sprints in 2019, the first complete version of Runtime Script is finished.
 All the planned major features are implemented.
 Besides, I drafted a [tutorial](https://siwei.dev/doc/runtime/) of this language.

-I know most likely I am the only user of the languages I created, but this won't hinder the process of implementing my own toys, which is dreamed for years by the younger version of me.
+I know most likely I am the only user of the languages I created, but this won't hinder the process of implementing my own toys, which was dreamed for years by the younger version of me.